UNDERSTANDING VIDEO COSTS

 We've all seen television adverts where they've spent half a million pounds on the production, but the script and the message just aren't right.
 It doesn't hang together, and the ad doesn't work.

-Which basically means a pile of money has gone down the drain because somebody didn’t put their scripting hat on straight and got carried away with visual or concept euphoria (more on this later down the page).
+Which basically means a pile of money has gone down the drain because somebody didn't put their scripting hat on straight and got carried away with visual or concept euphoria (more on this later down the page).